gofilipa/qt/_posts/2020-1-24-digital-research-institute.md

 ---
 layout: post
-title: Data & Abstraction: reflections from GCDRI
+title: Data & Abstraction, reflections from GCDRI
-categories: [dissertation]
+categories: [methods, text-analysis, distant reading]
 ---

 The past few days we have been running our annual [Digital Research Institute](https://gcdri.commons.gc.cuny.edu/) at the Graduate Center